21 May 2018 • BLOG - News

 21 May 2018

 Mailjet was the first emailing solution to be GDPR-complaint… and the first one to warn you about how the new regulation was going to affect the way you communicate.

 We’re pretty sure you’ve already heard about GDPR quite a lot, given its importance and the heavy fines for non-compliance.
-GDPR will be applicable as of May 25, 2018, so if you’re not sure you’re quite there yet, the time to act is now.
 Don’t panic, though – we’re here to help you, step by step!